Banff in October: Here’s All You Need to Know

 Lake Louise in late October – plenty of snow, but the lake is still unfrozen!

-So get out on that canoe, but wear a life jacket; falling in would surely shock you to hypothermia quickly.
-By mid-October, the first snow of the season will begin to fall, making it a beautiful time to visit Lake Louise.
-I love seeing the trees dusted in snow with the lake still unfrozen.
+By mid-October, the season’s first snow will begin to fall, making it a beautiful time to visit Lake Louise.
+I love seeing the trees and peaks dusted in snow with the lake still unfrozen.

 Lake Louise around October 20th.